AmbiqAI/neuralSPOT/neuralspot/ns-harness/README.md

 When enabled, the MicroProfiler:

 - When enabled, the MicroProfiler increases power utilization.
 - When enabled, the MicroProfiler enables and uses the TimerTick clock.
 - When enabled, the MicroProfiler allocates ~62KB of heap for logging.
 - Some of the HW counters (CPI, Exception, Sleep, LSU, and Fold) are 8 bits.
 Only rudimentary wrap handling is implemented.
+- MAC only supports Conv2D, DWConv2D, and FC